Ripponlea: Boundaries

 Ripponlea is known for its triangle shape, being bounded by Nepean Highway to the east, Hotham Street to the west and Glen Eira Road to the north.
 However, its official northern boundaries actually follow Albion Street and Oak Grove.

 History

 The suburb is named after the Rippon Lea Estate.
 After the death of Frederick Sargood in 1903, the estate's original owner, some of his property was subdivided to form the current suburb of Ripponlea.

-Quat Quatta is another historic building, being built in 1800 and is now a popular place for weddings.
+Quat Quatta is another historic building, being built in 1890 and is now a popular place for weddings.

 The Australian Broadcasting Corporation's Ripponlea television studios were built in 1954 on land compulsorily acquired from the Rippon Lea Estate, by the Victorian State Government.
 The studios closed in 2017.

-Notable Landmarks
+Notable landmarks

 The main attraction of Ripponlea is the Rippon Lea Estate, a massive mansion with 7 acres of gardens that is heritage listed and is owned by the National Trust.
 Glen Eira Road is the suburb's main street, with almost all of the shops being housed here.
 Ripponlea is also home to a synagogue.
+In December 2024, the synagogue was damaged in a suspected arson attack.